Fuzzy Logic Energy Control technology

 Take energy optimisation to the next level with ECO energy-saving technology.

-All Rointe products include patented energy-saving technologies, developed exclusively by our electric heating experts, to increase your savings without reducing comfort.
-We call it Fuzzy Logic Energy Control.
+All Rointe radiators and towel rails include patented energy-saving technologies, developed exclusively by our electric heating experts, to increase your savings without reducing comfort.
+In the D Series and Kyros, we’ve developed Fuzzy Logic Energy Control.

-Developed by us, Fuzzy Logic Energy Control improves the energy management required to maintain a stable temperature by accurately analysing thermal variations within ± 0.25ºC.
-Together with high purity aluminium and biodegradable thermal fluid, our low consumption technology transfers heat to the atmosphere in the most efficient way for your warmth and comfort.
+Developed by us, Fuzzy Logic Energy Control is a specialised efficiency technology that improves the energy management required to maintain a stable temperature by accurately analysing thermal variations within ± 0.25ºC.
+Together with high purity aluminium and high heat transfer thermal fluid, our low consumption technology transfers heat to the atmosphere in the most efficient way for your warmth and comfort.

 Fuzzy Logic Energy Control works in 2 distinctive ways: